 3080 SQ.
 FT. | FLOOR PLAN President Eisenhower and his wife frequented Denver often.
 The Brown Palace Club once served as campaign headquarters for Dwight D. Eisenhower prior to his election as president.
 During their visits, The Brown always served as the Western White House.
-The Club also served as a gentleman’s only
+The Club also served as a gentlemen’s private club until

 357 SQ.
 FT. | FLOOR PLAN The town of Silver Plume was named in remembrance of the silver found in the small mountain town during the mid-19th century.
 Silver Plume’s railroad was originally expected to continue onto Leadville.
-Instead the railroad ended up serving the mining camps between Denver and Silver Plume.
-Today the famous Georgetown-Silverplume narrow-gauge train travels between the two towns, separated by two miles and an elevation
+Instead the railroad ended up serving the mining camps between Denver and the small town.
+Today the

 400 SQ.
-FT. | FLOOR PLAN The historic town of Georgetown saw years of prospecting, first gold, then silver, causing the towns’ population to rise and fall.
-In 1893 Georgetown fell on hard times, like most other silver camps in Colorado, when the repeal of the Sherman Silver Purchase Act wiped out many fortunes in Georgetown and silver camps throughout Colorado.
+FT. | FLOOR PLAN The historic town of Georgetown saw years of prospecting, first gold, then silver, causing the town’s population to fluctuate.
+In 1893, the Sherman Silver Purchase Act wiped out many fortunes in Georgetown and silver camps throughout Colorado.
 Henry Brown was forced to mortgage The Brown Palace as a result.

 336 SQ.
-FT. | FLOOR PLAN In 1877 the Silver Boom began in Leadville and made the fortunes of Horace Tabor, J.J.
-Brown (Molly’s husband), the Guggenheims, and the Boettchers.
-Charles Boettcher’s hardware store was located right across the street from Tabor’s Clarendon Hotel, which was managed at one time by William Bush.
+FT. | FLOOR PLAN In 1877, the Colorado Silver Boom began in Leadville and made the fortunes of Horace Tabor, J.J.
+Brown (Molly Brown’s husband), the Guggenheims and the Boettchers.
+Charles Boettcher’s hardware store was located right across the street from Tabor’s Clarendon Hotel, formerly managed by William Bush.

 2150 SQ.
-FT. | FLOOR PLAN In 1859 when gold was discovered in a gulch in this tiny Colorado town, its population grew to 10,000 people after gold was discovered in 1859.
+FT. | FLOOR PLAN Central City’s population grew to 10,000 people after gold was discovered in 1859.
 It eventually became known as ‘the richest square mile on earth.’
-The town’s famous hotel, The Teller House, was managed by William Bush who co-managed The Brown Palace Hotel and Spa with N. Maxcy Tabor.
+The town’s famous hotel, The Teller House, was managed by William Bush.
+Bush also co-managed The Brown Palace Hotel and Spa with N. Maxcy Tabor.

 340 SQ.
-FT. | FLOOR PLAN An early mining town west of Colorado Springs, this town would give rise to many who would become associated with The Brown Palace Hotel and Spa.
+FT. | FLOOR PLAN Cripple Creek gave rise to many who would become associated with The Brown Palace Hotel and Spa.
 Notable figures who began their careers in the early mining town include: prospector and philanthropist W.S.
 Stratton, real estate developer Horace W. Bennett, and mining magnate Henry M. Blackmer.
 Blackmer’s son and